Experience the Heart of Lake George: The Story of Shepard Park

 Led by the project's two largest donors, Peabody and the Trask Family, fundraising to purchase the property and then transform it into a park was soon underway in Lake George.
 In 1912, the Lake George community hosted Pageant Week to attract visitors to the area, as well as other fundraisers.

-The Lake George Examiner wrote in a February 2017 article that in October 1912, around $11,200 had been raised. $10,000 was spent to buy the former Lake House hotel property, and then the rest went toward developing the park.
-By September 1917, an Open-Air Forum (outdoor stage) was added, and two Grecian columns were built on either side.
-On one of the columns read "In memory of Edward M. Shepard," and the park became known as Shepard Park.
+The Lake George Examiner noted in a February 2017 article that in October 1912, around $11,200 had been raised. $10,000 was spent to buy the former Lake House hotel property, and then the rest went toward developing the park.

 Shepard Park Today

 During the 2016 Lite Up the Village event in Lake George, the village mayor announced plans for a fundraising project to pay for improvements at Shepard Park, including upgrades on the stage and better seating.
-By June 2017, as a result of multiple local fundraisers and donations, the village had received enough funds to move forward with the park improvement project.

 Today, Shepard Park is a place where people from all over visit and can feel like a part of the community.
+It's not only the home of the free concerts all summer long, but has a small playground, walking paths, and a beach.

 See what's happening at the park »